A Close-Up Lens is NOT a Diopter!

 Our Brilliant Macro Lenses don't have any of the image quality issues that accompany single element plano convex diopters (there's that word again).
 The Brilliant Macro lenses are every bit as sharp as the cine prime or zoom that you attach it to and don't exhibit any chromatic aberrations.

 Brilliant Macro lenses can be stacked to achieve even greater magnifications, without sacrificing image quality.
+If you stack a Brilliant Macro Lens +2 and a Brilliant Macro Lens +3, the resulting combination has an optical power equal to +5 Diopter, with very high quality.

 For a list of known compatible cine-prime and cine-zoom lenses, see our Brilliant Macro Lens Compatibility Guide